jdwilson4/Regression-Analysis/README.md

-# ICPSR: Network Analysis I
+# MSAN 601 - Linear Regression Analysis

 ## James D. Wilson

 **Email**: jdwilson4@usfca.edu

+**Time Line**: Wednesday, August 22nd - Wednesday, October 11th

-**Class Time**: M, W, 10:00 - 11:50 AM; 1:15 - 3:05 PM in Harney 527
+**Class Time**: M, W: 10:00 - 11:50 AM; 1:15 - 3:05 PM in Howard Room 527

-**Office Hours**: 3:30 - 4:30 PM in Harney 5th floor Agora
+**Office Hours**: M, W: 3:30 - 4:30 PM in Howard 5th floor Agora

+**Grader**:
 **Syllabus**: [Link](https://github.com/jdwilson4/Network-Analysis-I/blob/master/Syllabus_Network_Analtyics.pdf)

 ## Course Learning Outcomes

 By the end of this course, you will be able to

-- Proficiently wrangle, manipulate, and explore network data using the R programming language
-- Utilize contemporary network R libraries including *statnet* and *igraph*
-- Visualize network data
-- Partition networks using contemporary community detection methods
-- Formulate data-driven hypotheses about relational systems using network analysis tools
+- Formulate and apply classical simple and multiple linear regression models
+- Formulate and test hypotheses and use models for both prediction and explanation
+- Use R to load and manipulate data, fit regression models, and generate various outputs like ANOVA tables, confidence intervals for parameters, and diagnostic assessments
+- Verify/test whether or not fitted residuals conform to the assumptions that underlie classical regression
+- Identify and manage outliers and influential observations
+- Assess and address multicollinearity, heteroscedasticity, autocorrelation, a non-normal error term, and specification errors
+- Communicate the results of complete and well-reasoned regression analysis

 ## Course Overview